ThinkInvis/RoR2-Yeet/ModMeta/README.md

 - Fixed dropped items disappearing on spawn.
 - Fixed dropping equipment also dropping items with the same numeric ID.
 - Added a config for disabling void item dropping.

-**1.2.2**

-- Updated dependencies for RoR2 Expansion 1 (SotV).
-- Added a config for dropping items as Command droplets while Artifact of Command is enabled (restores pre-1.2.1 behavior).